SanderDemeester/Mandark/README.md

 Mandark
 =======

-Trying to assign system resources in a remote tcp/ip stack on a remote host by using zero window advertising and tcp persistent timers.
+A tool meant to assign system resources in a remote TCP/IP stack on a remote host by using zero window advertising and TCP persistent timers.

 Image
 =====